Glassy disorder-induced effects in noisy dynamics of Bose-Hubbard and Fermi-Hubbard systems: Effect of disorder in the ground state

 For both bosons and fermions, although our studies are based on numerical simulations with moderate system sizes, the results obtained here give an intuitive understanding of observation of disorder-induced enhancements of observables in disordered systems.
+In particular, our calculation shows the presence of disorder-induced enhancements for the weakly interacting cases with quenched disorder in the tunnelling parameter.
+The enhancement can be observed in the bipartite entanglement and in the Mott orders for bosons and spin-correlations for fermions.